muhammadmp97/MediumBot/README.md

 | `!block` | Blocks the user whose message is replied | No |
 | `!unblock` | Unblocks the user whose message is replied | No |
 | `!setstartmessage` | Updates the starting message to replied message | No |

+## Translations
+Currently, we support English, Arabic and Persian.
+The translation files are simple json files located in `resources/translations` directory, containing some strings used by bot.
+If you needed to customize yours, just edit the language file and upload it to your server.

 ## ⚠️ Issues  or  Pull Requests
 Feel comfortable to report bugs, but we're strict about merging pull requests add new features because we prefer keeping it as simple as possible.